PrabalParihar/zkroll-ZkSync-/README.md

 # zkroll-ZkSync-

-# how to deposit, transfer, and withdraw assets. & their balance on zkSync.
+# How to deposit, transfer, and withdraw assets. & their balance on zkSync.